Italian MotoGP team boss Gresini dies of coronavirus at 60 | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-MILAN, Feb 23 — Italian Fausto Gresini, a double 125cc world champion and MotoGP team owner, has died from the coronavirus aged 60, his team announced today.
+MILAN, Feb 24 — Italian Fausto Gresini, a double 125cc world champion and MotoGP team owner, has died from the coronavirus aged 60, his team announced on Tuesday.

 Gresini Racing announced on Twitter “the news we would have never wanted to give, and that unfortunately we are forced to share with all of you.